WallarooLabs/wally/book/go/api/interworker-serialization-and-resilience.md

 }
 ```

 The switch statement handles all of the types that need to be serialized.
-* partition functions -- not applicable to this program
+(Remember, the Reverse application does not use stateful computations.
+Cases for partition functions, state computations, and state objects do not appear in this example).

 * decoders -- the `Decoder` class
 * encoders -- the `Encoder` class
 * computations -- the `Reverse` class
 * computation builders -- the `ReverseBuilder` class
-* state computations -- not applicable to this program
-* state objects -- not applicable to this program
 * messages that pass between steps in a topology -- the `string` class

 You are free to select any encoding mechanism that you would like.
 In